Degree Type: Associate of Applied Science Degree, AAS, Certificate, CER

 Program Length: 6 Semesters

 We prepare you for entry-level employment as a pre-certified sign language interpreter for deaf and hard of hearing individuals.
 You must apply for admission to the Sign Language Interpreter Preparation Program by submitting a letter of intent.
+The Sign Language Interpreter Preparation Program is a day only program at the Centennial Campus.
 In order to be accepted into the program, you must demonstrate proficiency in American Sign Language.
-This may be accomplished by passing a proficiency test or by completing ASL 121 with a “C” grade or better and ASL 122 with a “B” grade or better.
+This may be accomplished by passing a proficiency test or by completing ASL 1121 with a “C” grade or better and ASL 1122 with a “B” grade or better.
 Contact the Interpreter Preparation Office for more details about applying.

 Provides the student an opportunity to develop a stronger grasp of American Sign Language (ASL), as well as the cultural features of the language.
 ASL vocabulary is also increased.
 The direct experience method is used to further enhance the learning process.
 This course is a continuation of ASL 122 with more emphasis on expressive skills in signing.